Learn how to monitor Windows Server hosts using the WMI ActiveGate extension.

 plugin_deploymentdirectory of your ActiveGate host.
 If the resulting directory structure isn't

 <EXTENSION-SPECIFIC-DIRECTORY>is the name of the directory containing the files for this extension, make the necessary changes.

 Restart the Dynatrace Remote Plugin Module service by running these two commands in a Command Prompt launched as Admin:

 sc stop "Dynatrace Remote Plugin Module" sc start "Dynatrace Remote Plugin Module"

 Return to the Dynatrace web UI.
 Click Settings, the Add new technology monitoring button, and finally the Add ActiveGate extension button.

-Select Upload extension and upload
+Select Upload extension and upload the ZIP file.